PaulNMwaura/my_shell/README.md

 ```

-If which returns a path (e.g., /bin/ls), the command is recognized as an external binary executable program.
+If which returns a path (e.g., /bin/ls), the command is recognized as external.

-If which does not return a path and instead gives an error, the command is either a built-in shell command or an invalid command. <br  />
+If which does **not** return a path and/or gives an error, the command is either a built-in shell command or an invalid command respectively. <br  />

 For example:<br  />